5 stunning examples of sponsored content to inspire your next campaign

 • podcasts, and

-• articles and posts from bloggers.
+• articles and posts from news mastheads, media publishers, and blogs.

 What’s the difference between sponsored content and native advertising?